This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 Design Technology

 At Greenfields, we ensure that children are at the heart of our teaching and learning in DT.
-We aim to make DT an inspiring, creative, rigorous, and practical subject.
-Our D.T. curriculum is broken down into two parts – the first is to design, make & evaluate an invention and the second is linked to cooking, nutrition & healthy eating.
+We aim to make DT an inspiring, creative, and practical subject.
+In Early Years, KS1 and KS2 children learn a wide range of practical skills which they can use to develop their own products and designs.
+Our D.T. curriculum is broken down into 3 strands; Cooking and Nutrition, Mechanisms and Mechanical systems/structures and Textiles.

 DT lessons also help to educate the children in nutrition and the teaching of cooking skills and techniques.
 Not only that, but all children at Greenfields have the opportunity to cook outside during their Forest School sessions.